jannisteunissen/streamer_1d/README.md

     test_p_1.txt

-For the fluid model with the local field approximation "fl" is added, and for the fluid model with the energy equation "fl_ee" is added.
+For the fluid model with the local field approximation "fl" is added, and for the fluid model with the energy equation "flee" is added.
 The columns in these files specify the:

 1. position (m)
 2. electric field (V/m)